 Gina Martino Dahlia

-Gina Martino Dahlia is a teaching associate professor and the Journalism program chair at the WVU Reed College of Media.
+Gina Martino Dahlia is a Teaching Professor, the Managing Director of the Media Innovation Center, General Manager of 100 Days in Appalachia and the Journalism Program chair at the WVU Reed College of Media.